 See the B3HM documentation for further information about how to use the app!
 There’s also an easy-to-follow HOWTO about running PluginLoader + B3HM, written by FromDarkHell, and a tutorial video by FromDarkHell:

 For information on where to look for BL3 Hotfix mods, check out our Finding BL3 Mods page.

 Info for Linux Users

-and B3HM inside the same
+inside the same

 A “legacy” modding method for Linux users is still available as well, though it takes more setup and technical knowhow.
 Check out apocalyptech’s bl3hotfixmodding repo for a general overview of the technique, and a mitmproxy-based script to handle loading mods and getting the hotfix injection working right.
 That page doesn’t go into all the details necessary to get mitmproxy up and running for this purpose, but feel free to ask apocalyptech about it.